Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 |---|---|---|

 Caffeine is a highly potent neurotoxin for dogs and cats.
 It acts through adenosine receptor blockade, phosphodiesterase inhibition, and intracellular calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
-It also plays a role in blood coagulation, nerve transmission, and muscle contraction. release, leading to multisystemic overstimulation.
-Coffee powder, energy drinks, diet preparations, or caffeine tablets are particularly dangerous, as even small amounts can be toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes..
-Due to slow metabolism and sensitive reactions, caffeine poisonings are considered a veterinary emergency requiring immediate veterinary care.
+It also plays a role in blood coagulation, nerve transmission, and muscle contraction. release, leading to multisystem overstimulation.
+Especially dangerous are coffee grounds, energy drinks, diet supplements, or caffeine tablets, which can be toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. even in small amounts.
+Due to slow breakdown and high sensitivity, caffeine poisoning is considered a veterinary emergency requiring immediate veterinary care.

 Symptoms of intoxication